General meaning

 ⌄

-Words revolve around a commitment without yet stabilizing it.
+Words revolve around a commitment without yet solidifying it.

-This combination showcases a period where there is much talk of agreements, promises, contracts, or bonds to formalize.
-The Birds symbolize discussions, phone calls, messages, sometimes feverish, sometimes hesitant.
-The Ring introduces the idea of commitment, signing, renewal, or fidelity to an already considered agreement.
-Together, the two cards describe a phase of negotiations where one seeks to clearly define what one agrees to say yes to.
+This combination showcases a period characterized by extensive discussions about agreements, promises, contracts, or bonds to formalize.
+The Birds symbolize discussions, phone calls, and messages, sometimes feverish, sometimes hesitant.
+The Ring introduces the concept of commitment, signing, renewal, or fidelity to an already considered agreement.
+Together, the two cards depict a phase of negotiations where one seeks to clearly define what one agrees to say yes to.
 The quintessence of the Rider emphasizes that a move to action is being prepared: it is not about discussing indefinitely, but about reaching a concrete gesture.
-The Child in the background reminds that the stakes often touch on a new project, a relationship in development, or a still fragile stage that requires care and clarity.
+The Child in the background serves as a reminder that the stakes often involve a new project, a developing relationship, or a still fragile stage that requires care and clarity.

 Love and relationships